rubychilds/ai-ethics/docs/explanation/ethicalml.md

 5. I found the various functions in this system were well integrated: 3 (this tool consists of a series of notebooks and Python library to use in your own work.
 They have easily integrate-able models.
 However would replace your existing ML tools such as SciKit learn)
 6. I thought there was too much inconsistency in this system:
 7. I would imagine that most people would learn to use this system very quickly: 3 - A technical person would learn quickly; if not technical it would be struggle.
-8. I found the system very cumbersome to use: 1 - Uses Docker images and no requirements for a GPU.
+8. I found the system very cumbersome to use: 1 - Uses Docker \_media and no requirements for a GPU.
 9. I felt very confident using the system: 2 - Can use out of the box with the Jupyter notebooks.
 Explain-abilities are worded in a confusing manner - a lot of negation, such as `not quite good`
 10. I needed to learn a lot of things before I could get going with this system: 1 (If you’re familiar with Machine Learning models, there are some key models here to use)